39 Reasons You Should Be Using WordPress for Your Online Presence

 While many small business websites are built on WordPress, it is also used by a significant portion of the most popular sites as well.
 According to BuiltWith 2022 Trends, 36% of top 10k websites use WP.
 In numbers this is is 3600 websites.
 When it comes to the top 100k, over 36000 websites use WP.
 No other content management system comes even close to that.

 Concern: Will WordPress meet future needs and expectations?

 Yes, it will!
 Because of its open-source coding and innovative developers, WordPress keeps improving as the years go by.
 Whether the WordPress staff are adding new features, developers are creating new plugins, or coders have programmed new features to customize your site, the CMS keeps evolving for the better.
 With WordPress, you are prepared for the future.

 Yes, back in the day WordPress started out as an ideal platform to blog.
 A lot has happened since then.
 Today businesses and product brands are using WordPress as a complete website solution.
 WordPress features both post and page structure, so you can post regular blog articles without affecting your static or shop pages.

 Concern: I heard that WordPress must be hosted by WordPress.

 You may be referring to the hosted WordPress version that only works on WordPress servers.
 But that version is fairly limited and not really suited for business or e-commerce websites in the first place.

 As a matter of fact, WordPress websites can be hosted by just about any reliable hosting provider.
-For the best performance, reliability and security I recommend you use a WordPress hosting provider such as WPEngine, Kinsta, Siteground or LiquidWeb.
+For the best performance, reliability, and security I recommend you use WordPress hosting providers such as Cloudways, WPEngine, Kinsta, Siteground, or BlueHost.